SOLVED: Internet Explorer 11 Not Responding

 When you see the Windows Update window, click on Check for updates and wait for your computer to look for available updates.

-Once your computer is done, download and install any and all updates that are available for your computer.
+Once your computer has finished, download and install any available updates for your computer.

 Solution 2: Run the Internet Explorer troubleshooter

-Running the Internet Explorer troubleshooter can help with a lot of IE-related issues, including this one.
+Running the Internet Explorer troubleshooter can help with many IE-related issues, including this one.
 To run the Internet Explorer troubleshooter, you need to:

 Open the Start Menu.